cpranavi6/day03/README.md

       }
       console.log(`Properties are equal : ${same}`);
       //Prints: Properties are equal : true

-Use the rest countries API url -> https://restcountries.eu/rest/v2/all and display all the country flags in console.
+2)Use the rest countries API url -> https://restcountries.eu/rest/v2/all and display all the country flags in console.
       var request = new XMLHttpRequest();
       request.open('GET','https://raw.githubusercontent.com/rvsp/restcountries-json-data/master/res-countries.json');
       request.send();